Media and Journalism Research Center

 The Media and Journalism Research Center is a think tank that produces scholarly and practice-oriented research about journalism, media freedom, and internet policy.
 The organization maintains a cooperation agreement with the University of Santiago de Compostela.

-The center is known for identifying trends in the use of media technologies and advancing policy discussions about media policy and media capture.
+The center is known for identifying trends in the use of media technologies and advancing policy discussions about media policy, state media, media ownership, and media capture.

 History

 The center was founded as the Center for Media and Communication Studies at Central European University (CEU) in Budapest, Hungary.
 It began in 2004, and was designed to serve as a focal point an international network of scholars and academic institutions, whose research ranges from media and communications policy, fundamental communications rights through media and civil society and new media and digital technology to media in transition.
 In September 2014 it was relaunched as the Center for Media, Data and Society (CMDS) to represent new interests in technology policy and big data.
 Philip N. Howard led the Center from 2013-2015.
 Media expert, journalist and scholar Marius Dragomir led the center starting in September 2016.
 Most of CMDS' projects are continued by the Media and Journalism Research Center, a research institute established by Marius Dragomir in October 2022 that is independent of CEU.